Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

 To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, where you can see our embed options:

-Above, you can see the three main embedding options: Standard, Full page, Popup and Slider, Popover and Side tab.
+Above, you can see the six main embedding options: Standard, Full page, Popup and Slider, Popover and Side tab.

 A standard embedded typeform will load in your website wherever you decide to put it.
 You can see a preview of your embedded typeform in the main panel on the right.